martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

   * How to certify or validate FQDNs and application service types (see {{ACME}} for some definition of this).

-  * Issuing certificates with additional identifiers such as IP address or relative domain name, in addition to FQDNs.
+  * Issuing certificates with additional identifiers such as IP address or other, in addition to FQDNs.

   * Types or "classes" of certificates to issue and whether to apply different policies for them.